This Privacy Notice sets out the information summarised in the table of contents below:

 1.2 We are:

-(c) for the purposes of the General Data Protection Regulation EU 2016/679 ("GDPR") and UK data protection, the controller in respect of the processing described in this Privacy Notice; and
+- for the purposes of the General Data Protection Regulation EU 2016/679 ("GDPR") and UK data protection legislation, the controller in respect of the processing described in this Privacy Notice; and

 2.1 We may collect the following categories of personal data about you:

-(f) limited usage data relating to your viewing and accessing of our email marketing materials, and your marketing preferences (see Section 9 (Our communications, the Website and cookies) below).
+- limited usage data relating to your viewing and accessing of our email marketing materials or our Website, and your marketing preferences (see Section 9 (Our communications, the Website and cookies) below).

 2.2 Our provision of professional services may also require us to process special category data (including data relating to racial or ethnic origin, political opinions, religious beliefs, trade union membership, health and sexual life) and / or data relating to criminal convictions and offences (together “sensitive personal data”).